Sign up to our Newsletter

 What Do You Need to Apply?

 To apply, you must be an incoming student.
 You’ll need to provide proof of acceptance into an ABA-approved U.S. law school and be enrolled in a full-time J.D. program.
-You also need a minimum cumulative GPA of 3.2, and you must submit a FAFSA form.
+You also need a minimum cumulative GPA of 3.2 and must submit a FAFSA form.

 Sarita and Claire Wright Lucas Foundation Scholarship

-The Sarita and Claire Wright Lucas Foundation Scholarship is available to African-American women who have an interest in becoming prosecutors.
-The scholarship is worth $5,000.
+The Sarita and Claire Wright Lucas Foundation Scholarship, worth $5,000, is available to African-American women who want to become prosecutors.

 What Do You Need to Apply?

-You must be a U.S. citizen who is graduating from law school and preparing to take the Bar Exam in Delaware, Massachusetts, Maryland, or Pennsylvania.
+You must be a U.S. citizen graduating from law school and preparing for the Bar Exam in Delaware, Massachusetts, Maryland, or Pennsylvania.
 You must also demonstrate financial need, a record of academic achievement, and a commitment to public service.

-To apply, you need to submit two recommendation letters, your official transcript, your resume, and your photograph.
+To apply, you must submit two recommendation letters: your official transcript, resume, and photograph.
 You will also need to complete a scholarship essay, an online scholarship application form, a FAFSA form, and a publishing consent form.

 Scholarships for Diverse Students

-There are various scholarships available to groups who have been underrepresented in both the academic and professional world of law.
+Various scholarships are available to groups that have been underrepresented in the academic and professional world of law.
 Here are some of the scholarships specifically for diverse students.

 Marshall-Motley Scholars Program

-The Marshall-Motley Scholars Program is a scholarship to support African-American students who have an interest in becoming civil rights lawyers.
+The Marshall-Motley Scholars Program is a scholarship program that supports African-American students who want to become civil rights lawyers.

 What Do You Need to Apply?

-You must be admitted to an ABA-approved U.S. law school as an incoming, full-time student.
+As an incoming, full-time student, you must be admitted to an ABA-approved U.S. law school.
 For more information, contact the school directly.

-The LGBT Public Interest Scholarship Program scholarship is available to LGBT law students or law students who will work closely with LGBT groups and individuals.
-One or more scholarships in the amount of $5,000 will be awarded.
+The LGBTQ+ Public Interest Scholarship Program scholarship is available to LGBTQ+ law students or law students who will work closely with LGBTQ+ groups and individuals.
+One or more scholarships of $5,000 will be awarded.

 What Do You Need to Apply?

-You must be either a first-, second-, or third-year law student in good academic standing at an accredited law school, or you may be a recent graduate from a law school who is studying for the Bar Exam.
-You must also have secured a position, either an internship or a job, for the summer and/or fall with an organization that has a direct impact on LGBTQ individuals.
+You must be either a first-, second-, or third-year law student in good academic standing at an accredited law school, or you may be a recent graduate from a law school studying for the bar exam.
+You must also have secured a position, either an internship or a job, for the summer and/or fall with an organization that directly impacts LGBTQ+ individuals.

 Legal Opportunity Scholarship Fund

 The Legal Opportunity Scholarship Fund aims to support and encourage racial and ethnic minority individuals to attend and complete law school.
-The scholarship awards $15,000 over three years to ten to twenty incoming law students.
+Over three years, the scholarship awards $15,000 to 20 - 25 incoming law students.

 What Do You Need to Apply?

-You must be an incoming, first-year law student and a member of a racial and/or ethnic minority group.
-You must also have a minimum cumulative GPA of 2.5 and you must demonstrate admission to and plans to enroll at an accredited law school.
+You must be an incoming first-year law student and a member of a racial and/or ethnic minority group.
+You must also have a minimum cumulative GPA of 2.5 and demonstrate admission to and plan to enroll at an accredited law school.

-You must submit a personal statement, your transcript, 2-4 recommendation letters, and a signed release form which can be found within your online application.
+You must submit a personal statement, your transcript, 2-4 recommendation letters, and a signed release form, which can be found in your online application.

 National Native American Bar Association (NNABA) Foundation

-Since 2015, the National Native American Bar Association has awarded scholarships to students who demonstrate a commitment to serving Native American communities.
+Since 2015, the National Native American Bar Association has awarded scholarships to students committed to serving Native American communities.
 Applicants must fill out the application form to be considered.

 What Do You Need to Apply?

 Applicants must be Indigenous and an active member of either NNABA, the National Native American Law Students Association, or a regional American Indian Bar Association.
-You must also be a graduate or a current third-year student at an accredited law school and be planning to take the Bar Exam.
+You must also be a graduate or a current third-year student at an accredited law school and plan to take the bar exam.

 Along with your application, you will need to submit your law school transcript and your current resume.
 You also need to submit a personal statement of 300 words or less.